-Besides, PAS Muslimat chief Nuridah Mohd Salleh slammed Rania’s appointment for giving out the idea that the government gave their approval on LGBT lifestyle, which is against the moral principle and rule of law.
+Besides that, PAS Muslimat chief Nuridah Mohd Salleh slammed Rania’s appointment for giving out the idea that the government gave their approval on LGBT lifestyle, which is against the moral principle and rule of law.

 In the political arena, the government has been associated with the LGBT community from time to time, the alleged Azmin’s scandal and the recent Rania’s appointment in CCM.
-Last year, gay rights activist Numan Afifi stepped down as Youth and Sports Minister Syed Saddiq’s press officer after receiving public backlash for his sexual orientation.
+Last year, gay rights activist Numan Afifi stepped down as Youth and Sports Minister Syed Saddiq’s press officer after receiving public backlash on his sexual orientation.